-- 1. An Appeal Form is completed by the student and given to the Assistant Principals with any supporting documentation attached. - 2.
-A College Assessment Appeal Committee consisting of the Assistant Principal, Assistant Principals, the relevant Leader of Learning and Leader of Mission Year 12 will meet to consider the appeal and determine an outcome. - The Assistant Principals will notify in writing the student and their parents, the College Principal, the class teacher and the Leader of Learning regarding the outcome of the appeal and will keep records of the outcome of the appeal.
+- 1. An Appeal Form is completed by the student and given to the Head of Learning with any supporting documentation attached. - 2.
+A College Assessment Appeal Committee consisting of the Head of Learning, the relevant Leader of Learning and relevant Leader of Mission will meet to consider the appeal and determine an outcome. - The Head of Learning will notify in writing the student and their parents, the College Principal, the class teacher and the Leader of Learning regarding the outcome of the appeal and will keep records of the outcome of the appeal.